clitic/signauth/README.md

 ## Tensorflow Lite Model

 Once you have trained a model it is generated in models directory under name *model.pth*.
-To convert this model to tensorflow lite model first install all dependencies then run the following commands.
+To convert this model to tensorflow lite model first install all commentend dependencies in [requirements.txt](requirements.txt) then run the following commands.

 The model conversion chain is followed as *pytorch -> onnx -> tf -> tflite*.